Our mission is to disseminate knowledge that informs practice in the field of education.

 The model fit of Abortion dimension (10 pt.
 Italic)

 Number all tables with Arabic numerals sequentially.
 The table names should be placed above the table.
-In first line, there should be the word “Table”.
-In second line, the brief explanation of title should be found and italicized.
+In the first line, there should be the word “Table”.
+In the second line, the brief explanation of the title should be found and italicized.
+The tables should be prepared in Times New Roman font, in 10 pts., and should not have background colors.

 Table 1 (Regular and Bold)